Wildguzzi.com

 But, the artist still needed to know how to draw, lay out, understand color theory, what makes good design, etc., through years of practice and concentrated study.
 The talent was earned by curiosity, study, and practice, no matter which direction in style or concept they chose to go.
 All deliberate, individual choices.

 Now, you just type a few words, input a few pieces that already exist—all very abstract stuff—and the tech chips do all the hours of effort in the blink of an eye.
-There’s a lot of pride in those hours and days, even.
-It’s a development in genius.
+There’s a lot of pride in those hours and days.
+It’s a development of genius.
+That this genius can make us money?
+What a high.
 Now, we artists—commercial, especially—are stood side-by-side next to the tech chips that take all that pride and work, toss it in the ashcan, and within minutes gives a bunch of choices.
 It literally takes hundreds of thousands of pieces of art, and without any sense of soul or appreciation for the craft, looks to the viewer and says “I bet you’ll like this.”
 Probably all the great artists you’ve ever heard of are rolling in their graves.
 And it’s going to stymie creativity—how much, who knows—because it feeds off the past, but doesn’t look ahead.

 My freelance work has taken a toll, and my anxieties and doubts of being able to work as an illustrator to retirement is hitting the roof.
 Not because of any lack of skill or even style.
 It’s taken a toll because the general population and many companies don’t care who or what made the art, they just want the art.
 And art directors are now—sometimes with their hands tied by higher-ups—taking existing art and churning it through AI generation software to come up with stuff on the dirt cheap.
 In a sped up world of gimme gimme gimmes.
 And capitalism always thrives off competition, so what happens when your competitor makes quality stuff at breakneck speed at dirt cheap prices?
 You’re either so immensely good that you can continue on, or you dissolve, or you become boutique and rely on the hopes of customers aligning with you.